dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rocketmq.md

 The `ManualQueueSelector` is implemented using the method above.

+Next, the `DaprQueueSelector` tries to:
+- Get a `ShardingKey`
-Second, it will try to get a ShardingKey, and hash the ShardingKey to determine the queue id if it exists.
+- Hash the `ShardingKey` to determine the queue id.

 You can set the ShardingKey by doing the following.